mediamerchants/laravel-backend-admin/README.md

 - Use the command line / terminal to run `source docker/.env`.
 This will include the MySQL env info in the terminal.
 This command needs to be run everytime when terminal is started.
 Please modify the **docker/.env** if required to suit your local env.
 - Then run command `docker-compose up`.
 - From the docker mac app open the laravel container's terminal and run command `composer install`.
+This can be run from terminal if you have php and composer installed on your Mac.

 ![alt text](https://github.com/mediamerchants/laravel-backend-admin/blob/main/public/app/images/screenshot-composer-install.jpg)